TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 • Those who were wise had the scripture and were filled with the Holy Spirit.

-The wise are those who live by faith; those who are sealed with the Holy Spirit of grace.
-They are the children of the father of faith, Abraham.
-Living by faith is believing God to the extent that one follows God’s instructions.
+• The anointing oil of the Holy Spirit: The wise are those who live by faith; those who are sealed with the Holy Spirit of grace.
+They are the children of the father of faith, Abraham (Romans 4:2).

 To fully understand this parable one must understand how God interacts with Jews under the old covenant and Gentiles under the new covenant.
 Under the old covenant it was for Jews only with Gentile exceptions such as Rahab and Ruth.
 Under the new covenant, because the Jews are blinded in part, it ends up being Gentiles with Jewish exceptions.